 - Go to Manage Domains under your account

-- Click on Settings Icon on the respective domain
+- Click on the Settings Icon on the respective domain

 - Then Click on Manage DNS

 - Click on the ‘Change’ button under Nameservers